 Ethiopia - When and where to visit

 Ethiopia can be visited at any time of year.
-People are sometimes advised against travelling during the rainy season, from June until early October, but with Lalibela now being accessible all year through this is less of an issue than it used to be.
-Indeed, the rainy season has several advantages, among them that there are fewer tourists at popular sites such as Lalibela, and that the scenery is so much more impressive when the countryside is green and well watered.
-A lovely time of year is September through to early October, when the whole country is a riot of green punctuated by yellow meskel wild flowers.
+People are sometimes advised against travelling during the rainy season, which peaks over June to August, but there are advantages to travelling at this time, notably that you’ll encounter fewer tourists at popular sites such as Lalibela, and that the scenery is so much more impressive when the countryside is green and well watered.
+A lovely time of year is September through to early October, when the rains subside but the countryside is still a riot of green punctuated by yellow meskel wild flowers.
 Mid-October to January, when the rains are over but the countryside is still quite green, is the peak tourist season.

 The historical circuit

 Ethiopia’s main tourist focus is the well-defined historical circuit in the north.
 This route incorporates five of the county’s most established tourist centres, namely Bahir Dar (on the shore of Lake Tana close to the Blue Nile Falls), Gondar (famed for its 17th-century castles and also the gateway to Simien Mountains National Park), Axum (with its wealth of ancient stelae and ruins), Lalibela (home to the country’s most famous cluster of rock-hewn churches) and Mekele (a popular springboard for visits to the sensational Danakil Desert and the rock-hewn churches of Gheralta), along with a host of other less-publicised attractions.